AndrejaCH/School_District_Analysis/README.md

   - From the Data Frame above (The School Summary) we can see that Thomas High school falls into a category *Charter* for school type.
   - Calculations are made separately for those categories; therefore, scores in this summary are affected only within a category with NaNs.
   - Average math and reading scores remained unchanged.
-  - Passing math and reading percentage (dropped from 94 and 97 to 90 to 93 respecitvely).
+  - Passing math and reading percentage (dropped from 94 and 97 to 90 and 93 respecitvely).
   - Overall passing percentage (dropped from 90 to 87).

 <p align="center">